Our Lead Members

 Lead Member for Health

-Professor Peter Mathieson, Principal of the University of Edinburgh, is the Lead Member for Health.
-Peter is responsible for taking the strategic lead on issues relating to controlled subjects in health (medicine, dentistry and nursing and midwifery).
-Current priorities including engaging closely with the development of Outcome Agreements in this space and the numbers (and processes around determining) student places.
+Professor James Miller, Principal of the University of the West of Scotland is the US Lead Member for Health.
+The Lead Member for health takes the strategic lead on issues relating to controlled subjects in health (medicine, dentistry, and nursing and midwifery).
+Current priorities include engaging with the NHS and Scottish Government on approaches to health workforce recruitment and novel course delivery, and strengthening the health research ecosystem in Scotland, particularly in relation to clinical academics and health research infrastructure.

 Lead for Mental Health